SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 This page provides information about the DIN PIXIE’s state and the ability to configure the device.

 - 1 DMX pixel equals: Manage up to 2 universes of pixel output per port with reduced data input by grouping multiple LEDs per pixel.
-For example, setting 2 LED strips means 1 DMX pixel (170 RGB pixels) controls 340 RGB LEDs.

-- RGB-8bit: increments of 3, allowed value up to 510
+- RGB-8bit increments of 3, allowed value up to 510.

-- RGBW-8bit: increments of 4, allowed value up to 509
+- RGBW-8bit increments of 4, allowed value to 509.

-- RGB-16bit: increments of 6, allowed value up to 507
+- RGB-16bit increments of 6, allowed value up to 507.

-- RGBW-16bit: increments of 8, allowed value up to 505
+- RGBW-16bit increments of 8, allowed value up to 505.

 - Run Show on DMX Loss: If no DMX signal is received for 3 seconds, any standalone show saved on the DIN PIXIE will be played back.